 Trying to find the skin care products best suited to your needs can be a daunting task.
 We are all constantly being bombarded by the latest and greatest skin care products featured in magazines, infomercials, and drug stores.
 They are all promoting their product of choice, but how do you know what is right for you?

-Our medical professionals are trained in all facets of skin care – you can be sure that they will recommend the right products for your skin care needs.
-When you think about it, it’s more cost effective to consult with a physician or his or her highly trained nurse or aesthetician, who are specially trained, than to spend your money on all the latest skin care fads or what is promoted at cosmetic counters.
+Our practitioners are trained in all facets of skin care – you can be sure that they will recommend the right products for your skin care needs.
+When you think about it, it’s more cost effective to consult with such professionals, than to spend your money on the latest skin care fads. network marketing efforts or what is promoted over the cosmetic counters.

 Things to consider when choosing skin care products:

 Always consult with our physician or staff before making any changes to an existing skin care regimen.
 Look for products that work at the cellular level to re-establish the functioning of normal skin:

 - Tretinoin is the gold standard and Retinaldehyde is a newer vitamin A derivative.
 Products containing these molecules are effective in treating fine wrinkles, dark spots, or rough skin on the face caused by damaging rays of the sun.
 They work by lightening the skin, replacing older skin with newer skin, and by slowing down the way the body removes skin cells that may have been harmed by the sun.

 - Hydroxy acids are naturally occurring acids in certain plants and fruits.
 They work by stimulating dead cells on the surface of the skin so they can slough off more easily.
 A new layer of skin with a smoother texture and more uniform color can be revealed.
 These acids also encourage the production of connective tissue, lessening fine lines and wrinkles.

 - Anti-oxidants are important, especially vitamins C, E and green tea.
 They fight free radical damage and collagen break down caused by the aging process, sun damage, stress and pollution.